[cherry_col size_xs=”12″ size_sm=”12″ size_md=”12″ size_lg=”12″]

-Candidates should be just as prepared for their telephone interview as they would for an in-person interview.
-Employers use telephone interviews to identify the best candidates to move through the hiring process.
+Candidates should be just as prepared for their telephone/Zoom interview as they would for an in-person interview.
+Employers use live interviews to identify the best candidates to move through the hiring process.
 Following are our favorite phone screen tips.

 Preparing for the Interview

 - Recall at least three examples of work-related situations where you exceeded expectations in your role or made a significant positive impact on the business.
 It may be that you created a program which increased sales, developed a new process that saved money, beat a tight deadline, went out of your way for a customer, prevented a problem by being proactive, or successfully dealt with a difficult customer or coworker.
 Write out all the details of these situations, including the basis of the issue, your role, and the outcome, so you have concrete examples at the ready when an interviewer asks a behavior-based question.
 The ability to demonstrate your success in a variety of situations will help ensure the employer that you are someone who will also bring success to their organization.

 - Interviewers often ask similar questions in many different ways: Why should we hire you?
 What sets you apart?
 Why are you the best person for this role?
 What can you bring to the table?
 Think about your examples of success and consider what personal qualities of yours enabled you to be successful.
 Was your success the result of the fact that you are highly creative, resourceful, strategic, energetic, analytical, executional, proactive, or competitive?
 By connecting your personal qualities to your previous successes, you will be able to easily answer these abstract questions AND back up your answers with concrete examples.
 When an interviewer asks why they should hire you, you can say “You should hire me because I am resourceful and creative.
 For instance, let me tell you about the time…” Anyone can list a string of adjectives to describe themselves, regardless of actual qualifications.
 You will stand out by providing examples that make it clear you are the “real deal.”